About the Project

 In recent years, Sackville, NB has experienced numerous rain storms and floods.
 Homeowners in downtown Sackville can help reduce flooding by planting rain gardens.
-EOS has acquired funding from Environment and Climate Change Canada’s EcoAction Community Funding Program to plant 16-20 rain gardens between now and March 2021 in downtown Sackville.
-EOS is looking for homeowners who live in flood-prone areas and areas that contribute to flooding further downhill that would like a FREE rain garden.
-This is a great opportunity to help address flooding and add some pollinator-friendly habitats around town!
+EOS obtained funding from Environment and Climate Change Canada’s EcoAction Community Funding Program to plant rain gardens between 2018 and 2021 in downtown Sackville.

 Facts about Rain Gardens

 - Rain gardens collect rain water from roofs, driveways and other hard surface areas and let it absorb naturally into the ground.